Sunmar17/Automation-using-python/README.md

 # Automation-using-python
-Automatic processing of xl files using python and its packages.
+Automatic processing of xlsx files using python and its packages.